 7. Go the extra mile (or two)

 When it comes to customer service, being complacent and doing the bare minimum is never enough.
 If a customer asks you where they can find a product, don’t just give them directions, but take them there.
 If they had a reservation regarding your store which you ended up clearing, send them a follow-up to see if they are satisfied with their experience now.
-By walking the extra mile, you make the customer feel it in their heart that they are loved.
+By walking the extra mile, you make your customer feel in their heart that they are loved.

 8. Keep the whole company informed and involved

-Providing good customer service is not just the job of the support department, and hence the entire company should be involved in the effort.
+Providing good customer service is not just the job of the support department, hence the entire company should be involved in the effort.
 This ensures that everyone in the workforce feels the pain (and the love) of the customer.
-You might want to keep your development team segregated from the customer interactions (with them being expensive resources) but how are the developers going to realise the problems faced by the actual users of their applications if they aren’t kept in the loop?
+You might want to keep your development team segregated from the customer interactions (with them being expensive resources) but how are the developers going to realize the problems faced by the actual users of their applications if they aren’t kept in the loop?

 The importance of customer service is realized by companies that believe in building long-lasting, healthy relationships with their customers.
-Not only does good customer service help with customer retention, it also helps in the acquisition of new customers by word of mouth marketing.
+Not only does good customer service help with customer retention, it also helps in the acquisition of new customers by word-of-mouth marketing.
 By showing customers that they matter and by listening to their concerns with attention, you build a strong brand reputation and ensure that your customers always remain satisfied.
 An engaging customer experience can lead to a happy customer; happy customers mean more sales and more sales mean better revenue streams.